ykchavan/RedHatSummit2019/README.md

 # Lab 2.2 - Test the new image

-* On the Lab GUID Assignment tab in your browser, at the bottom of the page there is a link to the console of your RHEL 8 server.
-When you click on that link, you will be presented with a SUMMIT-LAB control page.
-On it under "0bastion" click "CONSOLE".
-This will open a graphical console of your RHEL 8 server

-* Log in as lab-user and the provided password.

-* Click on Activities and choose terminal

-* Use "sudo -i" to become root.
+* Go back to your graphical console of your RHEL 8 server

 * Get GUID of the image
 ~~~